 PROS 500.
 Advanced Biomaterials in Prosthodontics.
 1 Hour.

 Semester course; 1 seminar hour.
 1 credit.
-Enrollment is restricted to students in the prosthodontic concentration of the M.S.D. program.
-Students will learn basic material science and clinical applications of contemporary biomaterials used in prosthodontic therapy.
-The course will include physical properties of non-elastomeric and elastomeric materials, polymethylmethacrylate and related polymers, composite resins and other operative materials, cements and luting materials, metal alloys in dentistry, materials used in CAD/CAM dentistry, and dental implant materials, as well as current literature in prosthodontic biomaterials research.
+Enrollment is restricted to students in the prosthodontic concentration of the Master of Science in Dentistry program.
+The course is a seminar course that will provide basic material science and clinical applications of contemporary biomaterials used in prosthodontic therapy.
+The course will include physical properties of non-elastomeric and elastomeric materials, polymethylmethacrylate and related polymers, composite resins and other operative materials, cements and luting materials, metal alloys in dentistry, materials used in CAD/CAM dentistry, dental implant materials, as well as current literature in prosthodontic biomaterial research.
 Graded as pass/fail.

 PROS 502.
 Digital Technology Prosthodontics.
 1 Hour.